edemo/Joomla_oauth_plugin/README.md

-# yoomla_oauth_plugin
+# Joomla_oauth_plugin
-Yoomla plugin for logging in with eDemo SSO service
+Joomla plugin for logging in with eDemo SSO service